7 Seeds: Anime

 An anime adaptation was announced on 26 November 2018.
 The series is animated by Gonzo and directed by Yukio Takahashi, with Touko Machida handling series composition, Youko Satou designing the characters, and Michiru composing the music.
 The series was originally scheduled to release on Netflix in April 2019, but it was delayed to 28 June 2019 due to production delays.
-Amatsuki performed the series' opening theme song "Ark", while Majiko performed the series' ending theme song "WISH".
+Amatsuki performed the series' opening theme song "Ark", while majiko performed the series' ending theme song "WISH".

 A second season premiered on 26 March 2020.
 The main cast and staff members reprised their roles, and Studio Kai producing the animation.
 Mone Kamishiraishi performed the second season's opening theme song "From the Seeds", which was composed by Glim Spanky, while Cider Girl performed the second season's ending theme "Synchro".

+7 Seeds has received its North American home video release by Sentai Filmworks via Section23 Films on 28 December 2020 with the first season.

 On 4 January 2021, the staff members announced that the second season's ending animation sequence has been removed after they were notified that it had similarities to the anime Beyond the Boundarys ending theme.